 “New guy from school?”
-His father seated another hook in the vice and picked among the detritus of quail feathers, tinsel, and piping scattered over his desktop.
+His father seated another hook in the vise and picked among the detritus of quail feathers, tinsel, and piping scattered over his desktop.

 His dad’s fingers hung over a scrap of deer pelt.
 His head came up a bit.
 “Hmm, I think I get it now.
 Anything you want to tell me about this girl?”

 “No. Just — just be cool about it.
 She knows me as Steve, like the other guys.
 Okay.”